 Walk Through a Working Example

 In order to focus the example on the testing tools themselves, the CloudFormation template itself is pretty boring as it only creates a single S3 bucket.
 I have also chosen to build out the CI/CD pipeline using CodePipeline and CodeBuild so that you can quickly deploy the same pipeline to your AWS account.
-The source code for the example pipeline can be found here:
+The source code for the example pipeline is here:

 https://github.com/JasonAGiles/aws-cloudformation-pipeline-example